Middle American Epiphytic Cacti Part I: Disocactus and related

 Disocactus x Vista Hermosa

-This beautiful hybrid of two plants originating from collections made in middle elevation cloud forests in Quezaltenango Department derives from a hummingbird-pollinated event in my garden in Guatemala earlier this decade.
+This very beautiful hybrid of two plants originating from collections made in middle elevation cloud forests in Quezaltenango Department derives from a hummingbird-pollinated event in my garden in Guatemala earlier this decade.
 The seed parent is the D. biformis shown here and the pollen parent is a D. quezaltecus clone also shown above.
 The resulting hybrid plants are very vigorous and fast-growing, and branch early in life.
 The flowers blend both color and form of both parents well, have good substance and last almost a week in perfect condition.
+It is certainly worth noting that they share the broad stems and almost fluorescent “glow” that flowers of wild-orgin D. eichlamii exhibit.
 Several seedlings have been grown on from this cross in the U.S. and all are quite uniform in appearance.
+This certainly a very showy-flowered hybrid that I intend to distribute to epiphytic cactus collectors in the U.S.

 Excluding the trio of white-flowered Epiphyllum species (E. angulifer, E. crenatum and E. lepidocarpum) that Cruz, et. al. somewhat controversially resolved as Disocactus, the following species are now recognized as valid for the genus: